 Yes, folks, it's all about the back yet again.

 Try this: when you hear the sound, go for a 3-5 stride canter from the trot.
 Then trot again.
 Make sure you half-halt the trot as you come out of the canter, so that the horse doesn't just trot faster faster faster.
 Rather, you want to use the canter to add more impulsion to the trot.
 Feel for more bounce, more air time between strides.
 See if you can get a snort.
+And notice if the back starts to swing in the trot movement.
+Once that back starts to move, the sheath sound should reduce if not go away altogether.
+The more relaxed back results in a more relaxed underline (sheath area) of the horse.

-And then listen for the sheath sound.
 Maybe it stops for a few strides.
 Maybe it isn't quite as loud.
 Or maybe it goes away altogether.
 If you "listen" carefully enough, you will begin to recognize a pattern to what causes the sound.

 Maybe you can make it go away for only a couple of strides.
 Pay attention to what caused the sound to go away.
 Then try to duplicate it.
 Maybe your horse is too tense for the sound to ever go away.
 But give it a good try, every ride.
 Eventually, you might be able to make it go away just using your riding skills.
 And you'll know that your horse is using his back in a healthier manner.